This post may contain affiliate links which help support Girls Can Grill.

 Fold it back together into that pretty chicken pillow.

-I have two methods for smoking the chicken
+I have two methods for smoking chicken

 Mini Loaf Pan Method